TCGV/blog/_posts/2019-07-23-integrating-third-party-modules.md

 <b>How does the application consume concrete implementations?</b>

 Now the dependency inversion principle kicks in.
 The interfaces concrete implementations are injected into the application with the help of a dependency injection (DI) framework.
-The DI framework will incorporate all dependencies into itself, using them to construct application services, and it will be the only external dependency of the application:
+The DI framework will incorporate all dependencies into itself, using them to construct application services, which won't be dependent on any external module:

 <p align="center">
   <img style="max-height: 500px; max-width: 100%; margin: 10px" src="{{ site.baseurl }}/images/p1/uml-injection.JPG" alt="uml-injection"/>
 </p>

-Each color in the above class diagram indicates a different section of the whole system.
+Each color in the class diagram above represents a different section of the whole system.
 In blue the application's business logic.
 In dark yellow the interfaces concrete implementations which are dependent on third-party modules.
 Finally in grey the DI related classes, one from the DI framework (`Injector`) and the other responsible for configuring the application dependency graph (`DependencyConfig`).

-Notice that the application business logic is isolated from external modules, with the single exception of the DI framework.
+Notice that application business logic is completely isolated from external modules.
+However, the application is dependent on the DI framework, and it won't be able to instantiate service classes (such as the `BankingService`) without it.
 Some may say that the dependency on the DI framework defeats it's very own purpose, but for large applications the benefits largely outweighs this drawback.
-If one is careful enough to avoid complex DI frameworks and use only what's is strictly required for isolating the application from third-party modules then this self-inflicted dependency should not be a problem at all.
+If one is careful enough to avoid complex DI frameworks and use only what's strictly required for isolating the application from third-party modules then this self-inflicted dependency should not be a problem at all.

 DI Framework Configuration
 ============